In This Article

-Over the last year, Sephora has served as a prime example of what it means to support BIPOC beauty founders authentically.
+Sephora has served as a prime example of what it means to support BIPOC beauty founders authentically.
 The beauty retailer was the first major company to sign the 15 Percent Pledge in 2020, dedicating 15% of their shelf space to Black-owned brands.
-Last year, Sephora also announced they would reshape their brand incubator program Sephora Accelerate to focus on mentoring founders of color solely.
+In 2021, Sephora committed their brand incubator program Sephora Accelerate to focus on mentoring founders of color solely.

 "We are committed to ensuring that the brands and products found at Sephora represent all the colors, races, and ethnicities that make up America, effectively building a beauty community to which everyone feels they belong," senior vice president of merchandising (skincare and hair) Priya Venkatesh says.
 "To do so, it’s important that brand founders of all backgrounds have the opportunity and resources they need to grow their businesses and thrive."

-Last year, the initiative worked with dynamic BIPOC-owned brands like Topicals, 54 Thrones, and Kulfi Beauty.
-This year's cohort is equally impressive, boasting 10 brands across skincare, makeup, haircare, and fragrance (for the first time ever).
-Ahead, learn more about what's in store for this year's Sephora Accelerate program and get to know next year’s selected participants.
+In 2021, the initiative worked with dynamic BIPOC-owned brands like Topicals, 54 Thrones, and Kulfi Beauty.
+2022's cohort is equally impressive, boasting 10 brands across skincare, makeup, haircare, and fragrance (for the first time ever).
+Ahead, learn more about what's in store for 2022's Sephora Accelerate program and get to know the selected participants.

 What The Program Entails